The Practical Guide to Working with a Doula

 • Amniotic fluid leaking or releasing with a gush

-If your plan of care for birth changes please let us know, especially if any procedures or medications are suggested to induce labor.
-If something like this arises, we usually schedule a phone call to get up to speed, talk about your options going forward, and answer any questions that might be coming up for you.
-If you want to debrief after an appointment with your care provider, just ask!
+If your plan of care for birth changes please let us know, especially if any procedures or medications are suggested to induce labor (membrane sweep, cervical ripening agents, pitocin, breaking your water, etc.).
+If something like this arises, we usually like to have a phone call to get up to speed, talk about your options going forward, and answer any questions that might be coming up for you.
+Anytime you want to debrief after an appointment with your care provider, just ask!

-You have the option of having us come meet you for pre-op and be there during birth and the first several hours postpartum, or exchanging that time for some extra postpartum support instead.
+You have the option of having us come meet you for day-of support, or exchanging that time for some extra postpartum support instead.

 When labor starts